soso-song/loqal-discussion-website/README.md

 :star2: **New Feature:** Clicking on a Tag from anywhere (such as the question page) would redirect to the search results page with that tag name as search keyword.

 ### Report (`/report`)
-* Buttons for reporting questions or an answer is provided in the individual question page.
+* Buttons for reporting questions or answers are provided in the individual question page.
 * Buttons for reporting a user are provided in the user's profile page.
 * Clicking on the report button will direct to a page for giving a reason of reporting this user, question, or answer.
 * Will be redirected back to previous page after submitting the report.